 - fresh cilantro, chopped (optional, for serving)

 - Meanwhile, in a large pot or 4 quart Dutch oven, heat oil over medium heat.
 Add onions, garlic, and turmeric.
-Sauté until onions are soft and translucent, about 2-3 minutes.
+Sauté until the onions are soft and translucent, about 2-3 minutes.
 Pour in 1 cup of boiling water into the pot and stir together.

 - Drain the lentils that have been soaking in water, then rinse and drain again.
-Stir the lentils into the pot along with the remaining boiling water, cumin, Italian seasoning, salt, and pepper.
+Stir the lentils into the pot along with the remaining 2 cups boiling water, cumin, Italian seasoning, salt, and pepper.
 Turn the heat up to high and bring to a boil.
 Then, turn to low and simmer covered for 15 minutes.

 - Season with more salt and pepper to taste.
 Serve over brown or white rice, coconut rice, or a rice pilaf with a sprinkle of fresh cilantro on top.
 You can also serve on its own with a naan bread, pita bread, biscuits or dinner rolls for dipping.